There are many reasons adult children decide to hire a companion for elderly parents. Some of the reasons are as follows:

-- Family members do not have time to care for their loved one.
+- Family members do not have time to care for their loved ones.

 - The elderly client may prefer to have a companion or ‘friend’ that is not a family member.

-- The primary caregiver may decide he or she wants temporary relief from caregiving duties.
+- The primary caregiver may decide they want temporary relief from caregiving duties.

 The Ideal Qualifications of a Companion for Elderly Clients

-When you want to hire a companion through an agency, it is important that you choose a companion that has the skills, experience and traits that you are seeking.
+When hiring a companion through an agency, you must choose a companion with the skills, experience, and traits you seek.
 Most seniors respond well when the caregiver that is providing them with in-home assistance is:

 - Emotionally stable